AutoTriggER: Label-Efficient and Robust Named Entity Recognition with Auxiliary Trigger Extraction: Results and Analysis

 \subsection{Human-in-the-loop Trigger Extraction}

+We aim to study whether human participation in trigger creation could be helpful.
+First, we compare the performance of model variants trained with automatically extracted triggers (\texttt{auto}) and human-provided triggers (\texttt{human}), and check its label efficiency.
+Then, we conduct a small-scale experiment of trigger refinement by human annotators.

-\textbf{Human-curated vs. Auto Triggers.} We compare the performance of our model variants trained with automatically extracted triggers (\texttt{auto}) and human-provided (crowd-sourced) triggers (\texttt{human}).
-We use $\mathcal{D}_{HT}$ as the source of human triggers and use the same dataset to extract auto triggers with \texttt{SOC} algorithm.
+\textbf{Human-curated vs. Auto Triggers.} We use $\mathcal{D}_{HT}$ as the source of human triggers and use the same dataset to extract auto triggers with \texttt{SOC} algorithm (see Appendix Table~\ref{tab:dataset}).
 We then sample 25\%, 50\%, and 75\% of the instances from both to construct 5\%, 10\%, 15\% percent of our experimentation dataset (since $\mathcal{D}_{HT}$ is a 20\% random sample from $\mathcal{D}_{L}$).
 One big difference between \texttt{human} and \texttt{auto} is whether the triggers are contiguous token spans or not.
 For example, humans are asked to annotate a group of word tokens that represent \textit{``general''} phrase like \textit{``had dinner at''} from the sentence \textit{``We \underline{had} a fantastic \underline{dinner at} Sunnongdan.''}, while a set of phrase candidates $\mathcal{P}$ from the constituency parse tree can only contain the contiguous token spans.
 Figure.~\ref{fig:triggercase} shows examples of \texttt{human} and \texttt{auto}.
 These examples are from CoNLL03, and \texttt{auto} are extracted from the entity token classifier which is trained on 20\% of the train data.
-Tab.~\ref{tab:autohuman} shows that auto triggers are comparable or even stronger than human-curated triggers even though created with no human labeling.
-The success of auto triggers can be attributed to their capacity of directly altering the entity labels.
-Their impact on the entity labeling is directly at the model level, while human triggers, even if they are meaningful on the surface level, might have lesser impact in determining the entity label as they do not mimic what the model thinks.
-We manually inspected the auto triggers and human triggers and found that auto triggers are consecutive while human-curated triggers are usually non-consecutive.
+Tab.~\ref{tab:autohuman} shows that \texttt{auto} are comparable or even stronger than \texttt{human} even though created with no human labeling.
+The success of auto triggers might be that their impact on the entity labeling is directly at the model level, while human triggers, even if they are meaningful on the surface level, might have less impact in determining the entity label as they do not mimic what the model thinks.
+We manually inspect the \texttt{auto} and \texttt{human} and found that \texttt{auto} are consecutive while \texttt{human} are usually non-consecutive.
 Even though there could be many reasons for the sub-optimal performance of human selected triggers available in the dataset \citep{lin-etal-2020-triggerner}, we do not rule out the possibility of leveraging human expertise to help.
+Further case examples are presented in Appendix~\ref{ssec:ablation}.